 Quebec v Surveillante – 6 October 1779

 Captain George Farmer of the Quebec 32 had enjoyed a profitable year cruising against the French commerce when, in the early autumn of 1779, he was forced into Portsmouth for a refit.
-More pertinently he also had to rearm his vessel, for his twelve-pounder cannon had recently been jettisoned to facilitate the heaving off of the frigate after she had gone aground whilst chasing a large French convoy in the stormy waters around Ushant.
+More pertinently he also had to rearm his vessel, for his twelve-pounder cannon had recently been jettisoned to facilitate her re-floating after she had gone aground whilst chasing a large French convoy in the stormy waters around Ushant.

-As the year-old war with France had thoroughly drained the navy s resources, supplies at Portsmouth were scarce and Farmer was unable to replace his lost twelve-pounders with anything other than nine-pounders.
+As the year-old war with France had thoroughly drained the navy’s resources, supplies at Portsmouth were scarce and Farmer was unable to replace his lost twelve-pounders with anything other than nine-pounders.
 After returning to her station off Guernsey in company with the Rambler 10, Lieutenant Rupert George, the Quebec was thus somewhat at a disadvantage when at dawn on 6 October she fell in with the eighteen-pounder French frigate Surveillante 32 off Ushant.
-This vessel was commanded by a flamboyant forty year old Breton, Lieutenant Charles Louis Du Cou dic de Kergoualer, whose priorities had been firmly nailed to his mast with a declaration to the French King that his ship would either be his chariot of triumph or his tomb.
-In company with the Surveillante was the cutter Exp dition 10, Lieutenant Pierre de Roquefeuil-Monpeyroux.
+This vessel was commanded by a flamboyant forty-year-old Breton, Lieutenant Charles Louis Du Couëdic de Kergoualer, whose priorities had been firmly nailed to his mast with a declaration to the French King that his ship would either be his chariot of triumph or his tomb.
+In company with the Surveillante was the cutter Expédition 10, Lieutenant Pierre de Roquefeuil-Monpeyroux.

 In this position they continued to pulverise each other to such an extent that their damaged masts could no longer cope with any other course but running before the wind.
-Farmer s collar bone was smashed and his finger shattered, whilst his first lieutenant, Francis Roberts, had part of his arm amputated before returning to the deck to continue the fight.
-Du Cou dic was twice wounded in the head by musket balls, but like his opposite number remained on deck to encourage his ever decreasing crew.
+Farmer’s collar bone was smashed, and his finger shattered, whilst his first lieutenant, Francis Roberts, had part of his arm amputated before returning to the deck to continue the fight.
+Du Couëdic was twice wounded in the head by musket balls, but like his opposite number remained on deck to encourage his ever-decreasing crew.
 Such was the casualty rate that soon aboard the Quebec there were barely three men at each cannon instead of the usual seven.

-Shortly before noon all of the Surveillante s masts went over her larboard, unengaged side, to be quickly followed by all those of the Quebec.
+Shortly before noon all of the Surveillante’s masts went over her larboard, unengaged side, to be quickly followed by all those of the Quebec.
 Unfortunately for the British frigate her masts fell fore and aft, thereby hampering the efforts of the upper deck gunners to maintain their fire, and of the remaining officers to manage her.
-Enjoying superiority in manpower, Du Cou dic determined to board, and the two ships drifted together with the Surveillante s jib becoming enmeshed in the wreckage of the Quebec s mizzen mast.
-Captain Farmer ordered the Quebec s gunners to fire down through the enemy s hull to sink her, but by now his frigate s mizzen topsail had fallen over her engaged side and been set alight by the cannon fire.
+Enjoying superiority in manpower, Du Couëdic determined to board, and the two ships drifted together with the Surveillante’s jib becoming enmeshed in the wreckage of the Quebec’s mizzen mast.
+Captain Farmer ordered the Quebec’s gunners to fire down through the enemy’s hull to sink her, but by now his frigate’s mizzen topsail had fallen over her engaged side and been set alight by the cannon fire.
 Rapidly the blaze became uncontrollable.

-As the fire took hold and roared up on to Farmer s quarter-deck, Du Cou dic, who had been wounded again, recalled his three nephews who were leading his boarders, cut his bowsprit loose from its entanglement in the British masts, and began to boom the Quebec off.
+As the fire took hold and roared up on to Farmer’s quarter-deck, Du Couëdic, who had been wounded again, recalled his three nephews who were leading his boarders, cut his bowsprit loose from its entanglement in the British masts, and began to boom the Quebec off.
 Some of the fire had spread to the Surveillante but it was soon extinguished.
-The French firing was briefly wild as she rolled uncontrollably in the swell, but realising that the Quebec s situation was hopeless and that the battle was certainly over, Du Cou dic ceased firing.
+The French firing was briefly wild as she rolled uncontrollably in the swell, but realising that the Quebec’s situation was hopeless and that the battle was certainly over, Du Couëdic ceased firing.
 Aboard the British frigate Farmer tried to flood the magazine and prevent any explosion by turning his pumps on it, but by now the fire was winning the battle.

 For five hours the fire raged aboard the Quebec, and when it inevitably reached the magazine she exploded and went down with the sun at around 6 p.m.
 Of her crew totalling one hundred and ninety-five men and boys only sixty-eight survived, being picked up by the Surveillante, the Rambler, and a foreign vessel which had arrived on the scene, and which by various accounts was Russian, Prussian or Dutch.
 The Surveillante, having suffered casualties of thirty men killed and eighty-five wounded, only got back to Brest under tow of the Expedition, and with the assistance of the British prisoners that had been taken aboard her.
 As an act of good faith these men were immediately returned home by the noble French, who had treated them well.

-Farmer s gallant defence and conduct was recognised by the bestowal of a baronetcy and a promotion to the rank of lieutenant for his eldest son, whilst his pregnant wife and each of her eight children in addition to the unborn ninth were granted a pension by the government.
+Farmer’s gallant defence and conduct was recognised by the bestowal of a baronetcy and a promotion to the rank of lieutenant for his eldest son, whilst his pregnant wife and each of her eight children in addition to the unborn ninth were granted a pension by the government.
 Mr Roberts, who returned to Portsmouth on parole on 28 October, was promoted master and commander.
-Meanwhile the bold and chivalrous Du Cou dic died of his wounds three months after the action, having been promoted captaine de vaisseau, and been honoured by his country.
-Sadly a monument erected in Brest to this honourable and most admirable man was destroyed during the French Revolution
+Meanwhile the bold and chivalrous Du Couëdic died of his wounds three months after the action, having been promoted captaine de vaisseau, and been honoured by his country.
+Sadly, a monument erected in Brest to this honourable and most admirable man was destroyed during the French Revolution.